wxwern/cs2103t-tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
-  e.g. if the command format is `add --name NAME`, `NAME` is a parameter which can be used as `add --name John Doe`.
+  e.g. if the command format is `add --name NAME`, `NAME` is a parameter which can be used like `add --name John Doe`.

 * Items in square brackets are optional.<br>
   e.g `--name NAME [--tag TAG]` can be used as `--name John Doe --tag friend` or as `--name John Doe`.